 “This movement of inquiry must be directed towards humanization — the people’s historical vocation.
 The pursuit of full humanity, however, cannot be carried out in isolation or individualism, but only in fellowship and solidarity; therefore it cannot unfold in the antagonistic relations between oppressors and oppressed.” — Paulo Freire

-Ways Youth can be Engaged through Popular Education
+Ways for Youth + Social Change through Youth Popular Education

 Youth-Led Programs — Supporting youth-led action moves popular education beyond traditional classroom learning towards interactive, engaging and hands-on social change.
 Youth design, develop and facilitate programming, including lesson plans, activities and projects, and more.
 This generative process builds knowledge and ideas while supporting the individual strength, self-esteem, and the overall capacities of youth, and it challenges assumptions about what youth can and cannot do.